Follow TV Tropes

 • Paperinik New Adventures has Xadhoom, who, from time to time, will point out she's one of the most intelligent people in the universe and effectively a Physical Goddess.
 Reactions vary from Paperinik's bemusement to the Evronians realizing their latest plan to try and stop her has failed and she's about to wipe them out.

 • Quicksilver from Marvel is even smug towards other supers.
-It doesn't help that his Super Speed powers affect his mental acuity as well, allowing him enhanced mental capacity.
+It doesn't help that his Super-Speed powers affect his mental acuity as well, allowing him enhanced mental capacity.

 • Spider-Man:

-• Deconstructed his very first appearance.
+• Deconstructed in Amazing Fantasy #15.
 When he obtains his powers, the bullied Peter Parker thinks about how much better they make him than other people, how he'll be able to make money with them and rub his success in his tormenters' faces.
 He refuses to stop a burglar because he considers it beneath him... and then his entire world is shattered when that same burglar murders his surrogate father.
 Spidey further subverts it with his insults and quips.
 He smugly mocks his enemies and lets them know how much they suck compared to him.
 In most cases, this is less arrogance and a way to throw them off their game so they're easier to beat.
 Other times, it's to deal with the stress and deal of being in constant danger, especially back as a teenager.
 Even then, Depending on the Writer he still shows considerable actual cockiness against weaker foes and allies.

 • In Spider-Geddon, Spidey uses this trope to explain why Morlun keeps losing to him — as Morlun is much more stronger and faster than him, he should have killed Spidey in their first encounter.
 However, because he believes his powers and birthright make him superior, he doesn't think things through.
 Thus, when he loses, it catches him off-guard and he gets angry.